Ranu75/R-programming/README.md

 ## Statistics Analysis

+Here you have different types of analysis such as bivariate or univariate analysis.
+In addition, you can have examples of the use of linear or logistic regression.

 ## Visualization

-Here you have some packages which help you to make beautiful plot (graph, map, etc...)
+Here you have some packages which help you to make beautiful plot (graph, map, etc...).
+This section contains three R files :
+1. **map** : example of map plotting
+2. **Linkert** : to plot the Linkert table
+3. **ggplot2** : to enumerate all *ggplot2* function

 ## Advanced Statistics Analysis

-This section hasn't been written yet.
-I will start when previous sections will be finished.
+In this section, only **RandomForest** is presented.
+It is one of the famous ML model which is used to realize prediction.
+I will complete when previous sections will be finished.